 Does plant defense signaling discriminate between types of pests?

 Plant defenses against different pests can exhibit trade-offs, since certain responses may benefit the plant in one interaction (e.g. cell death against a biotrophic bacterial pathogen) but compromise its resistance in another interaction (e.g. allow colonization by a necrotrophic fungus).
 Antagonism between different plant defense hormones is well-established, but early signaling divergence in biotrophic vs. necrotrophic defense responses is less studied.
 I am comparing responses to different defense elicitors at several scales to understand early signaling antagonisms and how these might be manipulated by different attackers, including caterpillars and bacteria.

-Can pest recognition factors be predicted and transferred across crop species?
+Can immune receptors be predicted and transferred across crop species?